Learning for LifeandWork

-Renting a house: The advantages
+Renting a house: Advantages/Disadvantages

 Many people aspire to own their own house but for many, it makes more economic sense to rent a house, as the rent is more affordable than mortgage repayments.
 This is because: